This post contains affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Get lost in the narrow streets

-The old town is a maze of narrow streets, alleyways, and plazas, lined with historic buildings, shops, and restaurants.
+Once the midday heat hits, I like to find shade in the Old Town’s maze of narrow streets and alleyways.
 Take some time to just walk around and don’t be afraid to get lost, that’s often when you find the most interesting places.

 Calle San Agustin is another beautiful and narrow street, lined with colorful buildings, ornate balconies, and charming cafes, giving it a distinctly Mediterranean feel.
 At the end of the street, you can see the stunning façade of the Church of San Agustin, which is a beautiful example of Baroque architecture.